tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 That depends on the question:

-- Did fewer jobs fail?
-July.
+- Fewer jobs failed in July.
-- Was an individual submitted job less likely to fail?
-June.
+- An individual submitted job was less likely to fail in June.
-- Was customer impact lower?
-We need to know the size and importance of the failed jobs.
+- Customer impact still depends on the size and importance of the failed jobs.
-- Did the platform process more useful work?
-We need more information.

 A rate compresses two quantities into one number.
 Always inspect both.